Double Wing Attack: Kusarigama Silver

+UFO Silver

+The UFO Silver (UFO銀) variation of Double Wing involves Black sending out the right silver after retreating the rook to R-28.
+Unlike the typical Climbing Silver, though, the silver is moved first to S-27 and then to S-36.

 Old Double Wing opening

 The Old Double Wing (旧型相掛かり or 旧型相懸り) is rarely seen presently.
 However, it was the Double Wing variation used up until a little after World War II and early versions of it were used starting from 1625.
 After the initial opening sequence, unlike modern Double Wing, it is characterized by both players pushing the central pawns (P-56 and ...P-54) supported by a right (attacking) silver behind the central pawn (that is, S-57 and S-53).
 The Old Double Wing opening became obsolete after central pawn push strategies were replaced by pushing pawns on the fourth file with the Reclining Silver strategy (sixth file for White).

 A joseki for the Old Double Wing opening is the Silver Three Pawn joseki (銀歩三定跡).